-Your pediatrician will first want to make sure they have your child’s medical history.
+Your doctor will first want to make sure they have your or your child’s medical history.
 Next, they will do a physical examination.
 During the exam, your doctor will look at the outer ear and eardrum using a lighted instrument called an otoscope to check for signs of redness, swelling, pus, and fluid.

 Your doctor might also conduct a test called tympanometry to determine whether the middle ear is operating properly.
 For this test, a device is put inside your ear canal, changing the pressure and making the eardrum vibrate.
-These changes are measured and recorded on a graph, which is interpreted by your doctor.
+The test measures these changes and records them on a graph.
+Your doctor will interpret the results.

-There are a number of approaches to treating middle ear infections.
-Treatment will be based on your child’s age, health, and medical history.
-Doctors will also take into consideration the following:
+There are a number of ways to treat middle ear infections.
+Your doctor will base treatment on your child’s age, health, and medical history.
+Doctors will also consider the following: